EACH CULTURE THINKS their parenting style is the correct one

 • the “Detached“, (19%) let kids be kids, equally skeptical of the “old certainties” of the Faithful & the views of the Engaged Progressives.

-They are primarily white, with blue-collar jobs, no college degree & lower income…. are pessimistic & seem resigned about the economic future & their children’s opportunities.They say they believe in God, but don’t attend church, & religion is not an important part of their children’s lives
+They’re mostly white, with blue-collar jobs, no college degree, with a lower income…. are pessimistic & seem resigned about the economic future & their children’s opportunities.They say they believe in God, but don’t attend church, & religion is not an important part of their children’s lives

 • the “American Dreamers,” (27%) – the most common family culture among blacks & Hispanics.
 They’re optimistic about their kids’ opportunities & abilities.
-Even with relatively low household income and education, they “pour themselves” into raising their children and giving them material and social advantages.
-They try to protect their kids from negative social influences and strive for strong moral character.
+Even with a relatively low household income and education, they “pour themselves” into raising their children, giving them material & social advantages.
+They try to protect their kids from negative social influences, striving for strong moral character.

-“to distinguish the diverse moral narratives crafted in the daily inter-actions between parents & children.
+The goal of this study is to distinguish the diverse moral narratives formed in daily inter-actions between parents & children.
+Qs :

-• What role, if any, does “character” have to play in the lessons children learn?
+• What role, if any, does “character” play in the lessons children learn?

-• Is contemporary life too fluid to anchor in stable, shared convictions?
+• Is contemporary life too fluid to anchor stable, shared convictions?

 • What does it mean to be a “good parent” or a “good child” in an era when moral sign posts point in multiple directions?